The Big Valley

-The Big Valley is an American Western drama television series that originally aired from September 15, 1965, to May 19, 1969 on ABC.
-The series is set on the fictional Barkley Ranch in Stockton, California, from 1884 to 1888.
+The Big Valley is an American Western television series that originally aired from September 15, 1965, to May 19, 1969, on ABC.
+The series is set on the fictional Barkley Ranch near Stockton, California.
 The one-hour episodes follow the lives of the Barkley family, one of the wealthiest and largest ranch-owning families in Stockton, led by matriarch Victoria Barkley (Barbara Stanwyck), her sons Jarrod (Richard Long) and Nick (Peter Breck), daughter Audra (Linda Evans), and their half-brother Heath (Lee Majors).
-The series was created by A.I.
-Bezzerides and Louis F. Edelman, and produced by Levy-Gardner-Laven for Four Star Television.
+The series was created by A. I. Bezzerides and Louis F. Edelman and produced by Levy-Gardner-Laven for Four Star Television.

 Plot synopsis

 The series begins about 6 years after the death of the family patriarch, Thomas Barkley.
 Although he is never shown in the series (other than a painting and a statue), the character of Thomas Barkley is referred to as a major plot point many times.
 The character of Heath Barkley is introduced in episode one as the illegitimate son of Tom Barkley.
 His presence and claim to the Barkley name is the focus of many of the dramatic plots in season one.
-While the successful and rich are often portrayed in present day as the unscrupulous villains, the Barkley family is portrayed as upstanding citizens of Stockton, models of justice and fairness, often going against popular sentiment to uphold the rights of the underdog.